ArtemizaMartinez/yeast-hybrid-genome-evolution/Figure2/README.md

 No custom analysis or plotting code was used for this panel.
 The strain identities and associated genotype information are provided in the Source Data and Supplementary Information associated with the article.

+## Figure 2b: Spot-dilution assays across temperatures

+Figure 2b shows spot-dilution assays of parental strains, the F1 hybrid, and recombinant segregants grown at 30 °C, 37 °C, and 16 °C.

+Five-fold serial dilutions were plated and incubated for 2 days at 30 °C and 37 °C and for 3 days at 16 °C.

+The original plate images were cropped, aligned, labeled, and assembled in Adobe Illustrator.
+Image adjustments were limited to figure layout, spacing, labels, and graphical presentation and did not alter the experimental results.

+No custom analysis or plotting code was used to generate this panel.
+The strain identities, experimental conditions, and corresponding quantitative data are provided in the Methods section associated with the article.